This course may be taken prior to or during the same term.

 Note: The medical withdrawal process only reviews health conditions of a student and not the conditions of a student's immediate family members.

 Withdrawal Appeal Policy

 A request for a late withdrawal (individual class or University withdrawal past the published deadlines) is considered an appeal for a waiver of a University policy or regulation and must be reviewed by the Academic Appeals Committee.
 Final authority for waivers of academic University regulations rests with the Academic Appeals Committee.
 The Office of the Registrar reports the Committee's decision and has no authority to influence any decision.

 Late withdrawals may be approved only for the following reasons, which must be documented:

 - Serious illness of an immediate family member

-- A situation deemed similar to categories 1 and 2
+- A situation deemed similar to numbers 1 and 2

 - Withdrawal due to Military Service (Florida Statute 1004.07)